rr-lab/GLO-Roots/text/glo_roots_ms.md

 [**Video 2**](https://www.dropbox.com/s/x24x1uhvc8x0ou9/Video_3.avi?dl=0) Time lapse from 16 to 24 DAS of Col-0 plants expressing _ProUBQ10:LUC2o_ growing in water deficient (left) and control (right) conditions.
 Plants were sown under control conditions and water deficit treatment started 11 DAS.
 Images were taked every day.

+***

 ## Supplementary Material

+### Supplementary figures

 ![Figure 1-figure supplement 1](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/Supplements/Figure_1_figure_supplement_1.png)
 **Figure 1-figure supplement 1.
-Effect of different growth systems on plant biology.** A) Principal Components Analysis (PCA) score plot of a set of 77 genes analyzed by qPCR from root samples of plants grown in MS plates, pots, and rhizotrons.
+Effect of different growth systems on plant biology.** A) Principal Components Analysis (PCA) score plot of a set of 76 genes analyzed by qPCR from root samples of plants grown in MS plates, pots, and rhizotrons.
 After 15 DAS three plants were collected at the end of the day (D) and three were collected at the end of the night (N). (ms = plant grown in full ms and 1% sucrose, ms25 = plants grown in 25% of full ms) B) Lateral root number and G) primary root length of 18 DAS plants grown in 30 cm tall cylinders, pots and rhizotrons, all with a volume of 100 cm^3^ (n = 6-12 plants).
 D) Leaf area and E) primary root length of plants of the same age (15 DAS) as the ones used for the qPCR experiment (n= 6-7).
 ANOVA analysis with p < 0.01 was used to test significant differences between the different parameters.

 ![Figure 1-figure supplement 2](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/Supplements/Figure_1_figure_supplement_2.png)